 Recent papers have described new synthetic methods, new heterocyclic compounds, new natural products, and the inorganic chemistry of metal complexes.

 The Journal of Chemical Research is a peer reviewed journal that publishes full-length review and research papers in all branches of experimental chemistry.
-The journal fills a niche in publishing short papers, a format which favours particular types of work, e.g. the scope of new reagents or methodology, and the elucidation of the structure of novel compounds.
+The journal fills a niche by also publishing short papers, a format which favours particular types of work, e.g. the scope of new reagents or methodology, and the elucidation of the structure of novel compounds.
 Though welcome, short papers should not result in fragmentation of publication, they should describe a completed piece of work.
 The Journal is not intended as a vehicle for preliminary publications.
 The work must meet all the normal criteria for acceptance as regards scientific standards.

 Areas of coverage include: